Calibration Resources

 What is the difference between testing and calibration?

-Functional testing verifies that a device works — it checks whether the instrument responds correctly to a stimulus.
-Calibration verifies that a device measures accurately — it compares the instrument’s readings against a traceable reference standard and corrects any deviation.
+Functional testing verifies that a device works.
+It checks whether the instrument responds correctly to a stimulus.
+Calibration verifies that a device measures accurately.
+It compares the instrument’s readings against a traceable reference standard and corrects any deviation.
 You can have a device that passes functional testing but is out of calibration, producing measurements that are consistently wrong.

 Is calibration the same as testing?